jcbbge/harding-qr/ai/context/tasks.md

 # Current Tasks

-- [ ] Re-wire functionality for Settings letterboxes
+- [x] Re-wire functionality for Settings letterboxes
-  - [ ] can display settings icons for Theme, Mode, and Patter
+  - [x] can display settings icons for Theme, Mode, and Patter
-  - [ ] can update Theme, change Mode, and pick Pattern
+  - [x] can update Theme, change Mode, and pick Pattern
-  - [ ] does save to localstorage
+  - [x] does save to localstorage
 - [ ] Add tests for Settings
   - [ ] each setting is laid out in grid space.
 Theme first, Mode second, Pattern third
   - [ ] select options are cycled through with upward and downward nav
   - [ ] settings change and update on Return key and Space bar
+- [ ] Bug fix for changeing letterbox